Selling Through Your Blog Content Using Ghost & SnipcartJanuary 07, 2016

 First, sign up for a Ghost(Pro) blog, and sign up for a Snipcart account.
 They're both free to get started.
 You should get your Ghost blog up and running (a few clicks) before setting up your Snipcart account.
 You'll need your Ghost blog URL when activating your Snipcart account.

-If you want to know why we're choosing the hosted software version of Ghost, click here.
 You could also download the whole application and host it on a server of your own.

 You should end up with a Ghost blog ready to roll in a few minutes tops.